groupdocs/groupdocs-blog-content/Groupdocs.Blog/2013-09-20-view-annotate-documents-online-groupdocs-document-management-apps/index.md

 url: /2013/09/20/view-annotate-documents-online-groupdocs-document-management-apps/
 author: 'Rahul Gulati'
 summary: ''
-tags: ['GroupDocs Annotation', 'GroupDocs Apps Suite', 'GroupDocs Viewer', 'zArchive']
+tags: ['GroupDocs Apps Suite', 'zArchive']
+categories: ['GroupDocs.Annotation Product Family', 'GroupDocs.Viewer Product Family']
 ---

 The Internet has transformed our lives.
 We buy things with click of a mouse, be it entertainment, grocery, or accessories.
 The consumer-web relationship will only grow in the near future.
 As a result, enterprises and small, as well as start-ups understand the need to engage and collaborate with consumers to get an edge and thrive.
 So, the need for online document management systems arose.
 Online document management systems allow you to view and share documents, increase productivity, facilitate collaboration, and save cost. \[caption id="attachment\_3875" align="alignnone" width="600" caption="View and Annotate Documents Online with GroupDocs"\]![View and Annotate Documents Online with GroupDocs](https://blog.groupdocs.com/wp-content/uploads/sites/4/2013/09/GD_Blog_ViewAndAnnotate.png "View and Annotate Documents Online with GroupDocs")\[/caption\] Document storage and security are widely debated concerns.
 But cloud computing offers compelling features, and organizations realize the importance of online document management and are adapting to the change.
 [GroupDocs' online document management apps](http://groupdocs.com/) let you go paperless, share and annotate PDF and other documents, collect signatures and user information, and perform a number of other tasks (it's a powerful package of six apps).
 From content sharing to preventing unauthorized use of data, GroupDocs provides optimal value.
 There's no need to look for standalone products to meet a specific need.
 Use GroupDocs' app suite and benefit from document collaboration.
 We'll see how the [combination of GroupDocs' apps](https://blog.groupdocs.com/manage-your-documents-efficiently-with-groupdocs-document-management-apps-suite) works for professionals working in the banking sector.
 Data analysts and investment bankers study company reports, financial statements and stock prices meticulously to predict future growth and publish projection reports.
 Research and collaboration with different groups are a part of their job.
 Based on their reports, investors invest in the stocks they suggest have the best chance to give a good return.
 With stiff competition, reaching out to potential customers and providing valuable information to get business is important.
 How can GroupDocs help?